irfan-rg/the-xo-store/docs/FRONTEND.md

-# The Weeknd Store - Frontend
+# The XO Store - Frontend

 React-based frontend for The Weeknd's official merchandise store, built with modern web technologies for a premium shopping experience.